 Is Laser Cutting Harmful to the Human Body?

-Yes, laser cutting is harmful to the human body.
+Yes, exposure to laser radiation, fumes, or combustion byproducts from laser cutting can be harmful to the human body.
 The use of safety gear when using laser cutters is essential.
 The risks to the operator and others in the machine environment are significant but very manageable.
 Productive activities are virtually never without risk, so the key with laser cutters, as with any tools, is to stick to good practices and avoid hazardous behaviors.

 Summary